milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

         resp (d/transact conn test-data)]
     (println "post insertion resp" resp)))
 ```
-evaluate the inner part and the test data should be in the database
+Evaluate the inner part and the test data should be in the database.

-and now... query time!!!
+And now...
+Query time!!!

-let's get all posts first with a title ( probably all posts because every post should have a title )
+Let's get all posts first with a title ( probably all posts because every post should have a title ).

 ```
 (def all-posts-q